Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

-\begin{examplecont}[\ref{ex:amox-ibu}] \Cref{fig:hasse-amoxicillin-ibuprofen} illustrates three possible partitions.
-In \Cref{fig:hasse-amoxicillin-ibuprofen-panel-a} we see two pools, corresponding to the effect of increasing from 200mg to 400mg of Ibuprofen.
+\begin{examplecont}[\ref{ex:amox-ibu}] {\Cref{fig:hasse-amoxicillin-ibuprofen} illustrates three possible partitions.
+In \Cref{fig:hasse-amoxicillin-ibuprofen-panel-a} we see two pools, corresponding to the effect of increasing from $200$~mg to $400$~mg of Ibuprofen.
 The pools effectively marginalize over the levels of Amoxicillin dosage to identify the effect of increasing Ibuprofen. \Cref{fig:hasse-amoxicillin-ibuprofen-panel-b} is difficult to interpret.
-We heterogeneity between a high and low dose of Amoxicillin with a low dose of Ibuprofen, but no heterogeneity at a high dose of Ibuprofen.
-For this to happen, we would need, for example, the increased dose of Amoxicillin to cause stomach irritation that is exactly offset by the higher (but not lower) dose of Ibuprofen, which is measure zero. \Cref{fig:hasse-amoxicillin-ibuprofen-panel-c} represents the full set of interactions, the most complex model. \end{examplecont} As demonstrated by the previous example, many possible pools are not scientifically coherent.
-More generally, Ibuprofen and Amoxicillin are distinct drugs with distinct mechanisms, so it would not, for example, be scientifically coherent to pool an Ibuprofen only treatment with an Amoxicillin only, even if both have identical expected outcomes.
-Said another way, it is impossible to interpret the effect of each drug, even in this simple example, if we allow all possible pools.
-To address this, we propose permissibility rules to ensure that we only consider interpretable and unique models.
-We represent these restrictions geometrically using possible splits of Hasse diagrams.
+We have heterogeneity between a high and low dose of Amoxicillin with a low dose of Ibuprofen, but no heterogeneity at a high dose of Ibuprofen.
+For this to happen, we would need, for example, the increased dose of Amoxicillin to cause stomach irritation that is exactly offset by the higher (but not lower) dose of Ibuprofen, which corresponds to a measure zero configuration. \Cref{fig:hasse-amoxicillin-ibuprofen-panel-c} represents the full set of interactions.} \end{examplecont}